golden/gold/README.md

 But that is all easily fixed with a few small scripts (written in, you guessed it, GAWK):

 Q2: What does GOLD do?
-A2: GOLD is an object layer that extends GAWK with objects, aggregation, polymorphism and inheritance.
-This code has been used to implement
+A2: GOLD is an object layer that extends GAWK with objects, aggregation, polymorphism, inheritance and abstraction (with iterators)   This code has been used to implement:

 - GOLDMINE are some data mining tools written in GOLD.